lsst-dm/dmtn-224/index.rst

 CILogon then adds that username as the ``username`` claim in the JWT provided to Gafaelfawr at the conclusion of the OpenID Connect authentication.

 If that claim is missing, the user is not registered, and Gafaelfawr then redirects them to an :ref:`onboarding flow <comanage-onboarding>`.
-Otherwise, Gafaelfawr retrieves group information from LDAP and then uses that to assign scopes to the newly-created session token (see :ref:`Login flows <login-flows>`).
+Otherwise, Gafaelfawr retrieves group information from LDAP and then uses that to assign scopes to the newly-created session token (see :ref:`Browser flows <browser-flows>`).

 For the precise details of how COmanage is configured, see SQR-055_.